 Education Rates of Children Around the World

-Most findings and ranking regarding education around the world involves adult literacy rates and levels of education completed; however, some studies look at current students and their abilities in different subjects.
+Most findings and ranking regarding education worldwide involve adult literacy rates and levels of education completed; however, some studies look at current students and their abilities in different subjects.

 One of the most reviewed studies regarding education around the world involved 470,000 fifteen-year-old students.
 Each student was administered tests similar to the American SAT or ACT exams.
 The SAT and ACT are both standardized tests used for college admissions.
 The SAT covers writing and language, reading, and math with an optional essay section, while the ACT has English, math, reading, and science reasoning with an optional essay section.
 The SAT is scored on a scale of 400-1600, combining the scores of two sections (math and critical reading and writing), which are scored on a scale from 200 to 800.
 Each of the four sections of the ACT is scored on a scale of 1-36, and then averaged and rounded to the nearest whole number to receive a composite score.

 Students that participated in the study were given exam questions that tested their reading, math, and science abilities.
 The answers were reviewed and each exam received a score, which was later taken into account when finding the average score for each of the three subject matters.
-By taking a look at how children from each country performed on the exams, you can get a feel for how the literacy rates and education levels of people compare from one country to the next.
-Based on this study, China received the highest total score of 1731 and the highest score in all three sections.
+By looking at how children from each country performed on the exams, you can get a feel for how people's literacy rates and education levels compare from one country to the next.
+Based on this study, China received the highest score of 1731 and the highest score in all three sections.

 Few things in life are more important than having an education.
-Developed countries around the world have well-developed educational systems and opportunities for higher education, which helps the citizens of that country obtain higher-paying jobs and a better quality of life.
+Developed countries worldwide have well-developed educational systems and opportunities for higher education, which helps the citizens of that country obtain higher-paying jobs and a better quality of life.

 There is no definitive list of countries that offer the best and worst education.
-However, there are organizations, think tanks, and publications that have used data such as literacy or graduation rates to determine which nations have the best education systems.
+However, organizations, think tanks, and publications have used data such as literacy or graduation rates to determine which nations have the best education systems.

 Based on this list, Canada is the most educated nation.
 Over 56% of adults have continued their education past high school.
 Coming in second is Japan.
 Over 50% of adults in this country have completed some form of post-high school education.
 Falling right in behind Japan is Israel, with 49.9% of adults having finished a higher education program.
 Other nations that were ranked highly in education based on this data include: